 “For once, the journey back home no longer felt simple.
 I walked all the way home, cradling the tomahawk safe in my arms from the hungry predators lurking the streets.
 I even clobbered someone when he attempted to get his grubby hands on my tomahawk.
-Of course, I apologized.
-The tomahawk was supposed to be my lunch, not a weapon.
-When I finally reached the safety of my house, the first thing I did was to give the tomahawk a special bath.”
+Of course, I apologized - the tomahawk was supposed to be my lunch, not a weapon.
+When I finally reached the safety of my house, the first thing I did was give the tomahawk a special bath.”

 Rio gawked.
 “What?”

 “For twenty-four hours, I kept it marinated in a massive container filled with fifty-year-old Nihanese soy sauce, gilded olive oil, lemon juice, eighteen-month Germainian Worcestershire sauce, minced Sulmona garlic, Italyan basil, Indanisian white pepper, and Habanero sauce all melded to perfection in a blender.”

 “And I guess most of those ingredients could not be found in the same place?”

 Lucas aimed an annoyed glare at Rio as if to give her a very hard “precisely.”